SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-11-paxlovid-availability.md

 ## More supply chain frustration?!

 Remember last spring when vaccines were being rolled out?
 The glacial speed, bungled supply chains, and general chaos?
+(Not to mention the Republican disinformation campaigns!)

 Welcome to the second act: the rollout of antiviral therapies like paxlovid and molnupiravir&hellip; with glacial speed, bungled supply chains, and general chaos.
+(Though so far, the conservative disinformation campaign seems to consist largely of people claiming that paxlovid and molnupiravir are just ivermectin or hydroxychloroquine repackaged at a higher price.
+The people saying that seem to be utterly fact-proof.)

 <img src="{{ site.baseurl }}/images/2022-01-11-paxlovid-availability-pipeline.jpg" width="400" height="269" alt="Derek Lowe @ In the Pipeline: Making paxlovid" title="Derek Lowe @ In the Pipeline: Making paxlovid" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 Part of the problem is the supply right now is approximately 0, and it's hard to